elenderg/PAL-1000/instruções de compilação.md

 `Move the rider (compiler rules).`

-`If the rider's token is not "_the", abort with "_I was expecting the word 'the', but found '_" then the rider's token then "_'._" and the rider; exit.`
+`If the rider's token is not "_the", abort with "I was expecting the word 'the', but found '_" then the rider's token then "_'._" and the rider; exit.`

 `Move the rider (compiler rules).`